-On September 15, 2020, the European Parliament voted to include greenhouse gas emissions from the maritime sector in the European Union's carbon market from 2022.
+On September 15, 2020, the European Parliament voted to include greenhouse gas emissions from the maritime sector in the European Union's carbon market.
+On July 14, 2021, the European Parliament formally proposed its plan, which would involve gradually including the maritime sector from 2023 and phasing the sector in over a three-year period.
 This will require shipowners to buy permits to cover these emissions.
-Contingent on another formal approval vote, specific regulations are forthcoming and are expected to be proposed within 2021.
+Contingent on negotiations and a formal approval vote, these proposed regulations may not enter into force for another year or two.